July 2023 Schedule Posted! August coming soon!

 Let us know you have questions, comments, or concerns.

-A Positive Education is one of the oldest and well-regarded American Heart Association's Authorized Training Sites in Los Angeles County.
+A Positive Education is one of the oldest and most well-regarded American Heart Association's training locations in Los Angeles County.

-Our clients come from all over LA County hospitals including City of Hope, Keck USC, Kaiser, Garfield Med.
+Our clients come from all over LA County healthcare facilities including the City of Hope, Keck USC, Kaiser Permanente, Garfield Med.
 Center, CHLA,

 Glendale Adventist, Verdugo Hills, Huntington Hospital, DaVita, Healthcare Partners,